Miniature & Medium Multi-Generational Australian Labradoodle Breeder

 What happens during pregnancy and what do I have to do differently with the dog?

 Pregnancy is actually very easy.
 The dog may act a little more tired, or not eat normally for a few weeks.
 The last couple weeks of pregnancy she is usually becoming hungrier and sleeps more as time progresses.
 Otherwise, normal activity is typical, and it is important to continue with walking the dog right up to the end.
 This helps during delivery.
 Being in shape is always best.
-Normal play and romping and running during the first half of pregnancy is great.
-After that, we limit activity to walks on a leash and no ball chasing type of activities.
+We will give you a written Maternity Plan immediately after she breeds so you will know exactly what to expect.
+Normal play and romping during the first half of pregnancy is great.
+After that, we limit activity to walks on a leash and no ball chasing or running.

 No medications may be given during pregnancy.
-We must be notified immediately of any illness or injury so we can be involved in determining how she is treated.
+We must be notified immediately of any eating changes, behavior changes, illness, or injury.

 What happens if the puppy gets sick or injured while in the guardian home's care?

 While the dog is in guardian's care and home, any illness or injury that happens is their financial responsibility.
-We must be involved in treatment plans and know what is going on and determining medications, but the family is responsible for those expenses.
-Trupanion pet insurance is required during her breeding years.
-This insurance is for your protection because these dogs are extremely valuable as breeders.
+We must be involved in any treatment decisions and know what is going on and determining medications, but the family is responsible for those expenses if it is not breeding related.
+Trupanion pet insurance is required during breeding years.
+This monthly expense is approximately $40-$60/month (depending on age increases).
+Pet insurance is for our protection because these dogs are extremely valuable as part of our program.

 What expenses do the guardians pay for and what things does the breeder pay for?

-The guardian home pays for all normal pet care such as, food, dishes, leashes, beds, routine and required vaccinations or wormings, heartworm meds, daily probiotics & vitamins, toys, and monthly grooming visits at an approved groomer.
-If the dog needs meds due to worms, illness, infection or anything unrelated to breeding or pregnancy, it is the guardian’s responsibility to pay for those expenses.
-The guardian is required to keep an active Trupanion Pet Insurance policy on the breeding dog until the guardian contract has been completed.
-The guardian is also responsible for paying for advanced obedience training by an approved certified trainer.
+The guardian home pays for all normal pet care such as, pet insurance, quality food, dishes, leashes, beds, routine vaccinations, heartworm meds, daily probiotics & vitamins, toys, and monthly grooming visits at an approved groomer.
+If the dog needs meds due to worms, illness, infection, or anything unrelated to breeding or pregnancy, it is the guardian’s responsibility to pay for those expenses.
+The guardian is required to keep an active Trupanion Pet Insurance policy on the breeding dog until the guardian contract has been completed in writing.

 We pay for all expenses related to health testing for breeding purposes, all breeding expenses and litter expenses.
 We also pay for the final spay/neuter procedure once the dog has completed its time in our program.